Search

 Dangerous good: gross mass is 500 kg or less

-Hazard class placards are not required or are optional when only the following dangerous goods (one or more) are present in the shipment:
+Class placards are not required or are optional only for dangerous goods (one or more) with the following classifications that are present in the shipment:

 • Class 1.1, 1.2, 1.3 or 1.5 explosives that are: